ccolorado/ccolorado.github.io/_posts/2015-03-14-about-this-blog.md

 ---
 Hi, my name is Carlos Colorado and I am a full stack web developer.
 I am a `UNIX` and `vim` lover, who dwells every now and then on gaming, although I don't really have that much time for the last one.
-My motivations for writing a blog are perhaps among the most common ones.
-Creating habits, exercise linguistic abilities, improve thought processes and self reference stuff that I find really useful but often forget.
+My motivations for writing this blog are creating habits, exercise linguistic abilities, improve thought processes and self reference stuff that I find really useful but often forget.

 One of the most immediate motivations for writing this blog is to get a chance to practice typing on my new `ergodox` keyboards.
 I used to be a touch typist until I got these keyboards,